scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ```
 </div>

-Finally, use a `Cartesian` to combine the results
+Finally, use a `Semigroupal` to combine the results
 of `readName` and `readAge` to produce a `User`.
 Make sure you switch from `Either` to `Validated`
 to accumulate errors.